 “She is like a member of my family,” says Fidel.
 Angela became Fidel’s go-to person.
 They talked about school and time organization, but their real connection came through sharing about everyday life.
 When Fidel logged online, he knew someone was there, wanting to hear about how he was doing and help.

 Now in his senior year, Fidel is making great strides in school, running for student office and making progress toward his dream of becoming a neurologist or audiologist.
-Angela is just one of our many employees who have mentored students online and in person through AT&T Aspire.
+Angela is just one of our many employees who

 All young people deserve to have a role model in their lives to help them succeed.
 Our network connects mentors like Angela with students like Fidel and can bring this opportunity to more students — helping to bridge the gap between dreams and reality.